 \section{Introduction}

 Autonomous driving, which aims to predict a smooth, comfortable, and collision-free trajectory for a vehicle, has seen significant advancements.
-Recent end-to-end autonomous driving systems~\cite{jiang2023vad,hu2023planning,chen2024vadv2,hu2022st, zhang2024sparsead} unify the perception~\cite{jiang2024far3d,philion2020lift,zhang2023fully}, prediction~\cite{chai2019multipath,gu2023vip3d}, and planning~\cite{chitta2022transfuser,liao2024diffusiondrive} modules into a single pipeline for joint optimization, demonstrating impressive performance under open-loop evaluation.
+Recent end-to-end autonomous driving systems~\citep{jiang2023vad,hu2023planning,chen2024vadv2,hu2022st, zhang2024sparsead} unify the perception~\citep{jiang2024far3d,philion2020lift,zhang2023fully}, prediction~\citep{chai2019multipath,gu2023vip3d}, and planning~\citep{chitta2022transfuser,liao2024diffusiondrive} modules into a single pipeline for joint optimization, demonstrating impressive performance under open-loop evaluation.
 However, these systems often fail to generalize to long-tail scenarios, where data is limited and the driving conditions deviate significantly from those encountered during training.

-Recent research~\cite{tian2024drivevlm,jiang2024senna,hwang2024emma} addresses the long-tail challenge by introducing \ac{vlms}, which are pre-trained on large-scale internet datasets and exhibit strong generalization abilities along with rich world knowledge.
-Of note, several studies~\cite{tian2024drivevlm,hwang2024emma,mao2023gpt,xing2024openemma,mao2023language,wang2024omnidrive,bai20243d,shao2024lmdrive,zhang2024wisead,zhao2025sce2drivex}, such as DriveVLM~\cite{tian2024drivevlm} and EMMA~\cite{hwang2024emma}, leverage pre-trained \ac{vlms} to predict future trajectories in textual form, thereby reformulating the motion planning task as a language modeling problem.
-These methods exploit the autoregressive nature of \ac{vlms} to predict future trajectories by generating the next token step by step.
-Specifically, \ac{vlms} applications in autonomous driving can be categorized into two main approaches: (1) \textit{dual-systems} approaches~\cite{jiang2024senna,tian2024drivevlm}, which generate low-frequency trajectories or high-level commands via \ac{vlms} to guide an end-to-end driving system; and (2) \textit{single-systems} approaches~\cite{hwang2024emma,mao2023gpt,xing2024openemma,mao2023language,wang2024omnidrive,bai20243d,shao2024lmdrive,zhang2024wisead,zhao2025sce2drivex}, where standalone \ac{vlms} directly predict future trajectories and can be optimized in an end-to-end manner.
+Recent research~\citep{tian2024drivevlm,jiang2024senna,hwang2024emma} addresses the long-tail challenge by introducing \ac{vlms}, which are pre-trained on large-scale internet datasets and exhibit strong generalization abilities along with rich world knowledge.
+Specifically, \ac{vlms} applications in autonomous driving can be categorized into two main approaches: (1) \textit{dual-system} approaches~\citep{jiang2024senna,tian2024drivevlm}, where \ac{vlms} generate low-frequency trajectories or high-level commands to guide an end-to-end driving system; and (2) \textit{single-system} approaches~\citep{hwang2024emma,mao2023gpt,xing2024openemma,mao2023language,wang2024omnidrive,bai20243d,zhang2024wisead,zhao2025sce2drivex}, where standalone \ac{vlms} directly predict future trajectories and can be optimized in an end-to-end manner.
 Most of these approaches reformulate the motion planning task as a language modeling problem, generating trajectories in a textual format through autoregressive prediction.
 These methods leverage the generalization of the models and chain-of-thought~\citep{wei2022chain} reasoning to enhance interpretability and reasoning in complex scenarios.